simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

 :   The base64 encoded certificate for this IdP.
 This is an alternative to storing the certificate in a file on disk and specifying the filename in the `certificate`-option.

 `certFingerprint`
-:   If you only need to validate signatures received from this IdP, you can specify the certificate fingerprint instead of storing the full certificate.
-To obtain this, you can enter a bogus value, and attempt to log in.
-You will then receive an error message with the correct fingerprint.
+:   If you only need to validate signatures received from this IdP, you can specify the certificate fingerprint instead of storing the full certificate. *Deprecated:* please use `certData` or `certificate` options.
+This option will be removed in a future version of simpleSAMLphp.

-:   It is also possible to add an array of valid fingerprints, where any fingerprints in that array is accepted as valid.
-This can be used to update the certificate of the IdP without having to update every SP at that exact time.
-Instead, one can update the SPs with the new fingerprint, and only update the certificate after every SP is updated.

 `certificate`
 :   The file with the certificate for this IdP.
 The path is relative to the `cert`-directory.